 Again while this was a drastic improvement there was still something lacking.
 If you're homeless there is no dignity in getting your clothing from a parking lot.
 Whether out of bins or a bag it's still a reminder that you're homeless and often viewed as less than human.
 You can still only access clothing when handouts happen which is typically only once or twice a month.
 Which in the event of a blizzard or storm you hope and pray that you have something to help you survive.

 Out of this the idea "Humanity" was born.
 Humanity is a free retail clothing store for those in need, where people able to shop four days a week, getting clothing off of racks or shelves, and trying them on in an actual fitting room.
 Here's the catch, we can't do it alone.
 Impact Locally is donor and volunteer funded.
 With a 100% of the donations we receive going back into our programs.
-So we need your help.
-We've launched a crowdfunding campaign where individuals and companies can become a direct sponsor and be a part of history by helping the first free retail clothing store for those in need, providing clothing of all types, from interview, street clothing and cold weather gear.
-By becoming a member you help to truly restore humanity and their dignity by providing an experience like you would find in any other clothing store.
+So we need your help, first by providing clothing donations of all types, from interview, street clothing and cold weather gear and then second by becoming a member you help to truly restore humanity and their dignity by providing an experience like you would find in any other clothing store.
+Your membership also helps us to purchase and provide items that just otherwise don't get donated such as underwear, certain hygiene items, backpacks, cold weather sleeping bags etc..
 So become an member today, it doesn't take much, about the price of Starbucks a couple of days a month or the price of a combo at any fast food restaurant.
 In advance thank you for helping us to make an impact and for becoming a member of humanity!!

 WHY WE'RE UNIQUE